 By providing an incentive you give a guest an excuse to return.
 Let’s say you’ve begun running a re-engagement program.
 In your re-engagement messages, you offer guests a 25% discount for the month of December as a Holiday promotion.
 If a guest is in town looking for a place to stay, the odds of them staying with you and using that 25% off are substantially higher than a competitor where they will have to pay full price.
 Pair that with excellent personalized service and ongoing outreach program on the channel they prefer, and choosing another hotel won’t even cross their mind.

 When guests become disengaged, your hotel loses out on establishing valuable connections that drive loyalty.
 This can heavily impact your bottom line and overall success.
-By going the extra mile and re-engaging guests, you show the value you have for their business.
+By going the extra mile and re-engaging guests through customer service, you show the value you have for their business.
 This is especially true when you use tactics like personalization, offering an incentive, using their preferred channel, and so on.

 For hotels, finding new and invigorating ways to promote guest loyalty is essential for business success.
 So, go that extra mile and retain guests by re-engaging them.
 If you need a CEM solution to manage this, then feel free to reach out to a Benbria Account Executive who can help you craft a solution that will work best for your business.